iDEP-SDSU/idep/readme.md

 Local installation of this software is possible through steps below.
 But it is not supported or updated freqently.
 Local install is for non-profit organizations only.
 For-profit businesses please contact us to license the database.

 ## To run iDEP on your local machine (Windows, MacOS, Linux):
+Requirements:
++ Storage should be more than 200GB
++ Memory should be more than 4GB
++ Most recent version of R and RStudio installed.

 1. Upgrade to the most recent version of R and Rstudio.
 2. Start RStudio and install all the R packages by using [this script](https://github.com/iDEP-SDSU/idep/blob/master/classes/librarySetup.R).
 From RStudio console window: